 1. New York City Angst Splashed With Humor

-New York comes at you without pausing.
-The intensity lessens sometimes but never goes completely away, a claim that no longer holds true.
+Back then, New York came at you without let up.
+Intensity, we wrote, lessens sometimes but never goes completely away, a claim that no longer holds true.

 Some days, you might want to escape or just not face it.

-I Can’t Grow Up is about conflict, but you can’t ignore the humor.
+I Can’t Grow Up is about conflict, but there was always a angular note of humor.

-You’d expect in a city as vibrant and full of things to do and see as New York, you wouldn’t have to dodge people, their eyes glued to cell phone screens or chattering into headphones mics.
-But you do.
+In a city as vibrant and full of things to do and see as New York was, you shouldn’t have to dodge people, their eyes glued to cell phones or chattering into mics.
+But you did.
 Anywhere.
 All the time.

-When I was a kid, one of the manners I was taught was to walk on the curb side of any woman or girl with whom I was lucky enough to be walking.
+When I was a kid, I was taught that walking on the curb side of a woman or girl with whom I was lucky enough to stroll.

 A guy was expected to take the splashes of rain and slush from buses and errant taxis.

-The New Normal finds two women on cell phones, leaning against the railing in Carl Schurz Park, oblivious to each other and their surroundings.
+The New Normal found two women on cell phones, leaning against the railing in Carl Schurz Park, oblivious to each other and their surroundings.

 3. Peace and Humor Among the Falling Leaves

 It’s changed some in recent years.
-New York’s become more of a year round destination, but there are times when Central Park is mostly New Yorkers.
+New York’s became more of a year round destination, but there were days when Central Park was mostly New Yorkers.

-A number of Dads are out with their daughters as the leaves begin to change.
+Dads are out with their daughters as the leaves begin to change.
 Maybe it’s visitation day.
-Anyway, this is where the humor comes in.
+Anyway, here, subtle humor emerges.

-A living statue has perched along the walking trail, portraying a butterfly (I think).
+A living statue perches along the walking trail, portraying a butterfly (I think).

-Now, look at the scrunched up looks on the girls.
+Now, look at the scrunched up looks on the girls’ faces.
 What are they thinking?